 Listing and marketing expenses: include photography, listing fees if you use a service such as VRBO, printing costs, sign costs, credit card fees.

-Supplies: are you supplying toilet paper, coffee, paper towels?
+Supplies: Are you supplying toilet paper, coffee, and paper towels?
 Things like linens and cleaning supplies can add up quickly.

 Look For Features Popular To Vacation

 Location in a popular tourist area is the main factor.
 But beyond that, some features typically draw vacationers’ attention.
 Identify how many of these features the property you’re considering has.

 - Walkable neighborhoods or near public transportation

 - Vacation amenities like hot tubs, pools, saunas, fireplaces

 - Availability of golf courses, tennis courts, basketball courts, etc.